Looking for terrarium pets that are full of character and short on size?

 - Snails – Snails come in all colors and sizes, ranging from the tiny ones you find in your garden right up to the giant African Land Snail.
 Check out my easy snail terrarium guide.

-As you get into 20 gallon containers and bigger, a wide range of species become available to you.
+As you get into 20 gallon containers and bigger, a wide range of species becomes available to you.

 - Snakes – From Corn Snakes to Dwarf Boas, we’re spoilt for choice on the snake front.